camlinke/gvf_client/README.md

 ## Notes
 It usually takes a few moments after the app loads to start transmitting data.

 You can see streaming results at [138.68.16.188](http://138.68.16.188/).
-Note that someone will be needing to be running the iOS app in order to see results.
+Someone will be needing to be running the iOS app in order to see results.